 On the first of September more pressure waves came, the ship creaked and groaned and timbers snapped, the ice had hold, she was not rising above it and it was simply her massive structure that was resisting the force of the ice.
 The ship also appeared twisted and out of line.
 Ever the optimist Shackleton nevertheless ordered that a wheelhouse be built for the comfort of the steersman once the ship floated free.

-On the 15th of October the Endurance broke completely free and was floating in open water again in a narrow lead, on the 17th the pressure waves came again and the ice closed in and squeezed the hull.
-She was thrown over at a list of 30 degrees, slowly to right herself again.
+On the 15th of October the Endurance broke completely free and was floating in open water again in a narrow lead still surrounded by ice.
+On the 17th the pressure waves came again and the ice closed in squeezing the hull.
+She was thrown over at a list of 30 degrees, slowly righting herself again.
 On the 20th, the boiler was filled and steam raised, expectations were high though the men knew that the ice could keep them from sailing for days or months.

 The force for the pressure waves was coming from the westerly current pushing the floes up against the land of the Eastern side of the as yet unexplored and undiscovered Antarctic Peninsula.
 Extra momentum perhaps coming from some far off gale that was pushing the ice ever harder.